apahl/jupy_tools/README.md

 # jupy_tools

+*Update 13-Nov-2024: To stay compatible with the latest RDKit, the structure standardization tools are updated, using the rdXXX modules.
+This also requires the removal of the `legacy` tautomerization option from the `stand_struct.py` script.
+If you want to keep using the `legacy` mode, you need to checkout an older version of this repository and use an older version of RDKit, e.g. of 2023.*

 (Again, I am showing everyone how untalented I am in naming things)

 A set of convenience tools for my work with JupyterLab.